 What is a DDoS attack?

-Distributed Denial of Service or DDoS attacks is a subclass of Denial of Service or DoS attacks.
+Distributed Denial of Service or DDoS attacks are a subclass of Denial of Service or DoS attacks.
 What is a DoS attack?
-This type of attack is designed to shut down a network or machine, making it unusable or inaccessible by its intended users.
+This type of attack is designed to shut down a network or machine, making it unusable or inaccessible to its intended users.

 A DDoS attack involves the use of multiple connected online devices, collectively called a botnet, that overwhelms a target website with fake traffic.
 It doesn’t attempt to breach the security perimeter and instead, focuses on making websites and servers unavailable to authorized and legitimate users.